 My qualifications are as follows:

 BA(Hons) Degree in History and BA(Hons) Degree in Humanities with History and literature.
 Diploma in Higher Education in Person-Centred Counselling and Psychotherapy, COSCA Counselling Skills Certificate, Level 3 Certificate in Understanding Mental Health, Level 3 Certificate in the Principles of End of Life Care, Certificate in Scotland’s Mental Health First Aid: Adults and Young People, Certificate in Equality and Diversity, Level 2 Certificate in Awareness of Mental Health Problems and a Certificate in Introductory Transactional Analysis 101 Course.
-I have attend numerous continuous professional development workshops such as Food and Mood the connection, Post Traumatic Stress Disorder (PTSD) & Introduction to Eye Movement Desensitisation and Reprocessing (EMDR), The Neuroscience of Relationships, Re-Claiming the Organism, The Neuroscience of Self-Love, Bowlby’s Attachment Theory and Lifelong Relationships, Treating Intrusive Thoughts and the Inner Critical Voice, Under Pressure – Preventing Abuse and Exploitation in Teen Relationship and a Foundation in Suicide Intervention – ‘Suicide First Aid”.
+Children and Young People Bereavement, Relationship Scotland Couples Counselling Certificate, Children and Young People Matters Certificate and Introduction To: The Dyslexia Aware Therapeutic Approach Certificate.
+I have attended numerous continuous professional development workshops such as Food and Mood the connection, Post Traumatic Stress Disorder (PTSD) & Introduction to Eye Movement Desensitisation and Reprocessing (EMDR), The Neuroscience of Relationships, Re-Claiming the Organism, The Neuroscience of Self-Love, Bowlby’s Attachment Theory and Lifelong Relationships, Treating Intrusive Thoughts and the Inner Critical Voice, Under Pressure – Preventing Abuse and Exploitation in Teen Relationship, a Foundation in Suicide Intervention – ‘Suicide First Aid”, Moving Your Practice Online, Suicide Awareness Training and Coaching for Counsellors.

 I hold Disclosure Scotland PVG Scheme record issued under section 52 of the Protection of Vulnerable Groups (Scotland) Act 2007.